Carl0gonzalez/Carl0gonzalez/README.md

 - 👀 I’m interested in ...
 IA, python, Java, web development, JS, php (yes, also php)
 - 🌱 I’m currently learning ...
 IA, python, Java, web development, JS, php (yes, also php).
 We never stop learning
 - 💞️ I’m looking to collaborate on ... interesting and unusual things.
 - 📫 How to reach me ...
-Carl0jgr on twitter.
+Carl0jgr on twitter and carl0javier on Instagram.

 <!---
 Carl0gonzalez/Carl0gonzalez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.